suzannezc/wordpress-plugin-danno/README.md

-# wordpress-plugin-danno
+# Danno
-WordPress plugin to handle resource and appointment bookings stored in Google Calendar
+A WordPress plugin to handle resource and appointment bookings stored in Google Calendar.